Horizontal $p$-adic $L$-functions: Introduction

 \end{theorem} By the work of Gross-Zagier \cite{GrossZagier86} and Kolyvagin \cite{Kolyvagin88}, we know that $L(E,1) \neq 0$ implies $\mathrm{rank}_{\Z}E(\Q) = 0$ for any elliptic curve $E/\Q$.
 Applying this to $E$ and its quadratic twists and combining it with Theorem \ref{thm:simultnonv} in the case $d=2$ (see Section \ref{sec:final} for details) yields the following ``simultaneous Diophantine stability'' result for quadratic extensions of $\Q$: \begin{corollary} Let $E_1,\ldots, E_n$ be elliptic curves over $\Q$ such that $L(E_i,1)\neq 0$ for $i=1,\ldots, n$ and assume that $2$ is $(E_1,\ldots ,E_n)$-good.
 Then with $\alpha=\alpha_{E_1,\ldots, E_n,2}>0$ as in Theorem \ref{thm:simultnonv} we have

-as $X\rightarrow \infty$. \end{corollary} \begin{remark} It follows from the works of Jones \cite{Jones} and Bhargava--Shankar \cite{BhaSha15} (see Theorem \ref{thm:JBS} below) that for one hundred percent of $n$-tuples of distinct elliptic curves $E_1,\ldots, E_n$ with analytic rank zero (ordered by naive height) it holds that $p$ is $(E_1,\ldots, E_n)$-good for \emph{all} primes $p$.
+as $X\rightarrow \infty$. \end{corollary} \begin{remark} For a non-CM elliptic curve $E/\Q$ and $p\geq 13$ it follows from a result of Zywina \cite[Prop.\ 1.13]{Zywina2015} that $p$ is always $E$-good.
+Furthermore, it follows from the works of Jones \cite[Corollary 1.3]{Jones} and Bhargava--Shankar \cite[Theorem 6]{BhaSha15} that for one hundred percent of $n$-tuples of distinct elliptic curves $E_1,\ldots, E_n$ with analytic rank zero (ordered by naive height) it holds that $p$ is $(E_1,\ldots, E_n)$-good for \emph{all} primes $p$.
 In particular, the conclusions of Theorem \ref{thm:simultnonv} and Corollary \ref{cor:simultnonv} follow.
 This yields simultaneous non-vanishing results for an arbitrary number of elliptic curves which are new even in the quadratic case $d=2$.
 To the authors' knowledge the only previous result for simultaneous non-vanishing in this setting is the work of Munshi \cite{Munshi12} concerning quadratic twists of two elliptic curves. \end{remark} \begin{remark} In the case where $d=2^m$ is a power of two, the irreducibility of $\overline{\rho}_{E,2}$ is equivalent to $E$ not having non-trivial rational $2$-torsion, i.e. $E[2](\Q)=0$.
 In this case Theorem \ref{thm:non-vanishing} holds with

 which improves on a result of Ono \cite{Ono01} (who in the case $d=2$ obtained an inexplicit value for $\alpha$ depending on $E$) and furthermore, extends it to twists of order equal to a general power of two.
 See Corollary \ref{cor:2^m} for details. \end{remark} \begin{remark} Theorems \ref{thm:non-vanishing} and \ref{thm:simultnonv} generalize to holomorphic newforms of even weight and we also obtain bounds on the $p$-adic valuation for $p|d$.
 See Corollaries \ref{cor:d=2(4)}, \ref{cor:2^m} and \ref{cor:simultnonvgen} for the exact statements. \end{remark}